mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 Subsystems select jobs from job queues in priority order, within limits that can be configured for each priority.
 Each job has a job queue priority that can be managed when the job is on the job queue.

-## Job Schedulers
+## Job Scheduling for Monarch Applications
 There are three strategies for executing migrated batch programs:
 1. Add the Batch Job description to a job queue managed by the Monarch’s batch subsystem (MBS).
-2. Start the Batch Job immediately either in a separate .NET process or in the a separate thread of the same process as the Job that is starting the batch job.
+2. Start the Batch Job immediately either in a separate .NET process or in a separate thread of the same process as the Job that is starting the new Batch job.
 3. Use a Third Party Scheduler.

 The first two strategies are supported directly by Monarch Base.
 The migration tools give preference to the strategy utilizing a job queue, but it is easy to convert the migrated code to bypass the job queue and start the new Batch Job immediately.

-It is also possible to submit the jobs to a third-party scheduler if it provides an API and a good functionality set.
-The work involved in adapting the migrated code to utilizing the third-party scheduler is dependent on the scheduler's capabilities.
+It is also possible to submit the jobs to a third-party scheduler if it provides an API with a good functionality set.
+The work involved in adapting the migrated code to utilizing the third-party scheduler is dependent on the scheduler's capabilities, this work may include creating a Console program to launch the initial Migrated program.

 ## Standard Batch Job Creation
 Monarch Base provides two classes to assist in the execution of Batch Jobs:
 - BatchJobProfile
 - BatchOptions

-The Class BatchJobProfile encapsulates the attributes for a Batch Job providing methods Submit or Start the job.
-When constructing a BatchJobProfile instance, it is necessary to provide the name of the program that will be called in the new job along with the program parameters.
-Additionally, an instance of the Class Batch Options is required.
+The Class BatchJobProfile encapsulates the attributes for a Batch Job providing methods to Submit or Start the job.
+When constructing a BatchJobProfile instance, it is necessary to provide the name of the migrated program that will be called in the new job along with the program's parameters.
+Additionally, an instance of the Class BatchOptions is required.

 The Class BatchOptions provides many of the initial attributes for the new job.
 When an attribute is not set in the BatchOptions object, its value is taken from the parent Job.